epiphyt/impressum/readme.txt

 3. Your imprint will be formatted for you.
 Change its design with just a couple of lines of CSS.

 == Changelog ==

+= 2.0.5 =
+* Improved: Made it more clear that you can also use the "Imprint" block in the block editor
+* Improved: The comparison table between Impressum and Impressum Plus is now accessible

 = 2.0.4 =
 * Fixed a PHP notice in PHP 8.2